geoffbrown/motivations/regrets.md

 > “Once a week, imagine being on your deathbed (it can be fun: think Mexican Day of the Dead).
 Ask yourself: what will I regret not having done if I knew I was going to die today?
 Make a list and get to work.”

 Additionally, I’ve always been inspired by [Buster Benson’s](https://twitter.com/buster) dedication to self-reflection and transparency.
-In particular, Buster’s [Codex Vitae.](https://github.com/busterbenson/public/blob/master/Codex2015.md)[^With full apologies to Buster, I’m inspired to create my own list of beliefs as well.]
+In particular, Buster’s [Codex Vitae.](https://github.com/busterbenson/public/blob/master/Codex2015.md)

+*Note: With full apologies to Buster, I’m inspired to create my own list of beliefs as well. *

 I’ve recently decided to marry the two of these ideas (the general idea behind Scott’s quote and Buster’s display of transparency on Github) into a public list of *post mortem* “regrets.”
 The idea being, of course, that I won’t regret these things if I take action.